Is Hidradenitis Suppurativa a Disability?

 - Around the buttocks

 These bumps can be painful, itchy, inflamed, and filled with pus.
-They can also have various appearances.
-These include:
+They can also manifest themselves in various ways, including:

 - Blackheads: The bump may contain a blackhead.
 These often appear cloistered together to form a “double-barreled” pattern.